Intelligent-Instruments-Lab/iil.is/src/routes/news/icelandic-news.md

 <h2>An Interview on the National Radio Broadcast Iceland </h2>

-Shortly after receiving the ERC grant, on December 10th 2020, the Lestin program of the National Radio Broadcast Services in Iceland (RÚV), interviewed Þórhallur about what this means for the science behind AI and instruments.
+Shortly after receiving the ERC grant, on December 10th 2020, Lestin, a cultural program of the National Radio Broadcast Services in Iceland (RÚV), interviewed Thor about what this means for the science behind AI and instruments.

 <CaptionedImage
   src="stock/lestin2020.png"